MicrosoftDocs/memdocs/memdocs/intune/industry/education/tutorial-school-deployment/introduction.md

 Devices can be managed with Intune, enabling simplified management of multiple devices from a single point.

-From enrollment, through configuration and protection, to resetting, Intune for Education helps school IT administrators manage and optimize the devices throughout their lifecycle:
+From enrollment, through configuration and protection, to resetting, Intune helps school IT administrators manage and optimize the devices throughout their lifecycle:

 :::image type="content" source="./images/device-lifecycle.png" alt-text="The device lifecycle for Intune-managed devices" border="false":::